How to Call the Philippines from the US: Cheapest Rates in 2026

-Call the Philippines from any browser for $0.04/min to landlines and $0.08/min to mobiles.
-No app needed.
-Complete guide with dialing format, rates, time zones, and tips for OFWs calling home.
+Call the Philippines from the US for $0.04/min.
+Compare carrier vs VoIP rates, +63 dialing format, time zones, and tips for OFWs calling home cheaply.

 Over 10 million Filipinos live and work abroad — as OFWs (Overseas Filipino Workers) in Saudi Arabia, UAE, the US, Canada, Hong Kong, Singapore, and beyond.
 Staying connected to family back home is not a luxury, it is a necessity.
 According to the Philippine Statistics Authority, OFW remittances exceeded $36 billion in 2024, and behind every transaction is a phone call to check on loved ones.